eduMFA/eduMFA/doc/machines/index.rst

 the user should authenticate
 to.
 Different application require different authentication items.

-Therefore privacyIDEA can define application types.
+Therefore eduMFA can define application types.
-At the moment privacyIDEA knows the application ``luks``, ``offline`` and ``ssh``.
+At the moment eduMFA knows the application
+``luks``, ``offline`` and ``ssh``.
 You can write your own application class, which is defined in
 :ref:`code_application_class`.